doyensec/PESD-Exporter-Extension/mds/Format.md

 # PESD Format

-"Proxy Enriched Sequence Diagrams" is a simple format designed to laverage [MermaidJS](https://github.com/mermaid-js/mermaid) technology and link it with fine-grained web traffic parsing to visualize and explore http traffic in a new way.
+"Proxy Enriched Sequence Diagrams" is a simple format designed to leverage [MermaidJS](https://github.com/mermaid-js/mermaid) technology and link it with fine-grained web traffic parsing, to visualize and explore HTTP traffic in a new way.

 ## PESD Format
-PESD is a diagramming format designed to visualize Web traffic and store parsed information usable for traffic analysis automation.
-It was created to reduce the efforts of IT / Security Professionals when dealing with the complexity of functional flows in modern web applications.
+PESD is a diagramming format designed to visualize web traffic and store parsed information, usable for traffic analysis automation.
+It was created to reduce the efforts of IT / Security professionals when dealing with the complexity of functional flows in modern web applications.

 Some key characteristics of the format :
-- Enable `visual-analysis`, especially useful for complex Application Flows in multi-actor scenarios
+- Enable `visual-analysis`, especially useful for complex application flows in multi-actor scenarios
-- `Tester-specific syntax` in order to facilitate the analysis;
+- `Tester-specific syntax` in order to facilitate the analysis
 - Carry parsed metadata from the web traffic to `enable further automation of the analysis`
-- Be `usable for reporting` purposes like documentation of current implementations or Proof Of Concepts
+- Be `usable for reporting` purposes like documentation of current implementations or Proofs Of Concept

 ### Exports
 A PESD export is composed of three elements :